TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-onboarding-offboarding-product-integration.md

 To onboard servers to Security Center:

 1. Make sure that the subscription has Azure Defender enabled (previously known as Security Center standard pricing tier)
-1. Make sure that in Pricing & Settings -> Threat detection -> Enable integrations are checked:
+1. Go to **Pricing & Settings** > **Threat detection** > **Enable integrations** to make sure that these settings are selected:
-- Allow Microsoft Cloud App Security to access my data
+   - **Allow Microsoft Cloud App Security to access my data**
-- Allow Microsoft Defender for Endpoint to access my data
+   - **Allow Microsoft Defender for Endpoint to access my data**
-**Note:** Both of the above are selected by default
+   **Note:** Both are selected by default

-2. Make sure all required workspaces under the subscription, both default and user workspaces, are [Azure defender enabled](https://docs.microsoft.com/azure/security-center/security-center-pricing#enable-azure-defender)
+2. Make sure that all required workspaces under the subscription, both default and user workspaces, are [Azure defender enabled](https://docs.microsoft.com/azure/security-center/security-center-pricing#enable-azure-defender)
-3. To verify that the workspace is eligible check that 'Security' solution is enabled on that workspace
+3. To verify that the workspace is eligible, ensure that **Security** solution is enabled on that workspace
 4. Onboarding for the first time can take up to 48 hours

 ### Allow Microsoft Cloud App Security to access your data